surifirstpin/biplus_documentation/docs/Visualization.md

   - Line
   - Dash

-- **Reverse scale** it displays the reversible scale values of the radar chart.
+- **Reverse scale** on selecting the checkbox for reversible scale it displays values of the radar chart.

-- **Show ticklabels** on selecting the show ticklabels checkbox it enabled measure values on y-axis.
+- **Show ticklabels** on selecting the checkbox for show ticklabels  it enabled measure values on y-axis.

 - **Show arc lines** points the dimension fields in radar chart.